MammosGeorgios/mammosgeorgios.github.io/docs/pages/academy/lessons/getting-started-with-python.md

 ## Verify python is up and running

-We can to make sure that we have python installed, and we are in the correct version.
+We need to make sure that we have python installed, and we are in the correct version.
 We want to use 3.14 (**π**ython :)).

 To check for our python version, we want to run the following command: